sscollis/lns3d/test/pcyl/README.md

 then by Mach number.
 Under that, the the viscous solutions are organized by Reynolds number.
-Watch out as sometimes the Prandtl number is 1.0 and other times 0.7 despending on the case we are comparing against.
+Watch out as sometimes the Prandtl number is 1.0 and other times 0.7 despending on the case that we are comparing against.

-Depending on the case, there may be linear stability theory and/or receptivity results.
+Depending on the case, there may also be a linear stability theory (lst) and/or receptivity results (recp).

 In all cases, we attempt to have a `run.sh` script that does setup and at least an initial execution of `lns3d`